KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. Blue/Green is safer.
 There is no capacity loss and roll-backs are much easier (provided the old versions aren't terminated).
 1. We ssh into our ec2 instance through the public ipv4 address using our `-i` (case insensitive lookup) of the `.pem` private-key on our local machine.
 1. The host, or group of hosts, that we are going to deploy our application to.
+1. `CodeDeploy` is a fully managed deployment service that automates software deployments to compute services such as EC2, Lambda, and on-premise servers. `CodePipeline` is a CI/CD pipeline that provides fast and reliable infrastructure updates.
+CodePipeline builds, tests, and deploys (using CodeDeploy) every time there is a code change, based on the release models you define. **In short, CodePipeline automates the entirety of the CI/CD process and CodeDeploy can be integrated into that automated process to _automatically_ deploy to your compute resources.**

 ### EC2 AppSpec File Structure